CanHub/Android-Image-Cropper/README.md

 ```

 ### [3.
 Extend to make a custom activity](./sample/src/main/kotlin/com/canhub/cropper/sample/SampleCustomActivity.kt)

+**Note:** This way is also deprecated and will be removed in future versions.
+The path forward is to write your own Activity, handle all the `Uri` stuff yourself and use `CropImageView`.

 If you want to extend the `CropImageActivity` please be aware you will need to set up your `CropImageView`